peixyhe/seismic-catalog_vis_demo/README.md

 # Seismic Activity Characteristics in Sichuan-Yunnan Region Revealed by Big Data Analysis

 ### Description
-This document presents three distinct big data visualization methods for earthquake catalog data, effectively illustrating the relationships among magnitude, frequency, occurrence time, and epicenter location within large-scale earthquake catalog datasets.
+This document presents three distinct big data visualization methods for earthquake catalog data, effectively illustrating the relationships among magnitude, frequency, occurrence time, and epicenter location within large-scale earthquake datasets.

 A brief comparison of the advantages and disadvantages of different earthquake catalog visualization approaches is summarized in the table below: